 We’re also on Facebook: https://www.facebook.com/ClemsonEcoReps

-An Ecology Representative is an individual who is committed to taking action towards a ‘greener’ Clemson!
-Ecology Representatives live on campus and are a part of each residential community’s Community Council.
-Each community council has 2 spots specifically reserved for Ecological Representatives.
-While involved in EcoReps, each student will increase their ecological knowledge and experiment with behavior changes to pursue a sustainable lifestyle.
-Each Ecological Representative will then apply what they’re learning, and work to actively engage members of their community in joining them to create more sustainable living environments!
+An Ecological Representative (EcoRep) is an individual who is committed to taking action towards a sustainable Clemson!
+EcoReps live on campus and are a part of each residential community’s Community Council.
+Each community council has 2 spots specifically reserved for EcoReps.
+While involved in EcoReps, each student will participate in sustainability education and empower themselves and others to create positive change.

-The EcoReps Executive board leads EcoReps, and is made up of 4 positions, including: Leadership Chair, Activities and Events Chair, Collaboration and Outreach Chair, and the Current Events and Social Media Chair.
-Seasoned Ecological Representatives fill these roles, and help coordinate EcoReps events and initiatives.
-Board members also individually support Ecological Representatives and help direct the program’s culture of learning.
-Each student involved in an Executive Board position will be eligible for a stipend each semester.
+The EcoReps Executive Board leads EcoReps, and is made up of 4 positions, including: Leadership Chair, Activities and Events Chair, Collaboration and Outreach Chair, and the Current Events and Social Media Chair.
+Returning EcoReps fill these roles and help coordinate events and initiatives.
+Executive Board members also individually support Ecological Representatives and help direct the program’s culture of learning and change.

 To be an Ecological Representative, you must:

 EcoReps began in the fall of 2011 as a means to engage Clemson’s on-campus student population in sustainability education.
 Since its inception, dozens of students have been directly involved in sustainable activities and initiatives each year.
 These students have had opportunities to coordinate campus cleanups, assist with institutional initiatives such as Recyclemania, partner with third party organizations, and numerous other events and initiatives.
 Prior to the summer of 2016, involvement in the program was open to any number of students and was not limited to those students who lived on campus.
 During the summer of 2016, substantial restructuring took place in order to better integrate EcoReps with other student leadership groups within University Housing.
-These changes include incorporating EcoReps into community councils, limiting program involvement to students living on campus, and the development of a curricular framework.
-We’re excited to be rolling out these changes!
+These changes have lead to increased opportunities and involvement for EcoReps across campus.
+EcoReps are constantly evolving to meet the needs of students and the Clemson community.

 Mission: EcoReps seek to promote a strong foundation of sustainable lifestyle practices within the Clemson University campus and community, through fostering a culture of awareness, respect, accountability, and education among peers, staff, and faculty.